Frank-Pham/IVAR_Basketball_Blog/content/posts/development.md

 1. Player pickups the ball (`OnTriggerEnter`) → `ballInHand = true`
     - Magnetic force is turned on → ball moves to the parent hand
 2. In `Dribble.cs` : Player initiates dribble → Set `ballInHand = false` & `isDribbling = true`
-    - Magnetic force is turned off → ball moves toward the ground
+    - Magnetic force is turned off → ball moves towards the ground
 3. In `LocomotionTechnique.cs` : Check constantly `if(hitGround == true)`
-4. If `true` → Player moves to the position where the ball hit the ground
+4. If `true` → Player moves to the position (linearly interpolated) where the ball hit the ground
     - Magnetic force is turned on → ball moves to the parent hand
 5. Repeat

+Gameplay of the dribbling implementation: [here](https://drive.google.com/file/d/13oyQo1um4KoxBUTqsR70QFchnmZqEq4L/view?usp=sharing)

 ## Second Locomotion Technique: Dunking